 Edexcel is the UK’s largest awarding organisation offering academic and vocational qualifications in schools, colleges and workplaces in the UK and abroad.
 Edexcel is a multinational education and examination body covering A-Level Courses and GCSE Courses.

 Upon successful completion of this History distance learning course, you will receive a GCSE certificate in History, issued by Edexcel.
 This syllabus (4HI1) has been chosen specifically because it is best suited to distance learning.

 How is this course assessed or examined?

-You’ll be required to complete the two GCSE standard written exams:
+You’ll be required to complete the two IGCSE standard written exams:

 We provide a guaranteed exam space in one of our partner exam centres around the UK.
 Check where your closest exam centre is.

-During your course, you will also be required to complete six assignments.
-These do not contribute to your final grade but provide you with an opportunity to submit work to your tutor for marking and feedback.
+During your course, you will also be required to complete various assignments.
+These do not contribute towards your final grade but provide you with an opportunity to submit work to your tutor for marking and feedback.
 This will help you to gauge your progress as you work through the course.
 There is no coursework to complete.

-There are no formal entry requirements for this level two GCSE History course, however, it is recommended that you have an intermediate ability to read and write in English
+There are no formal entry requirements for this Edexcel IGCSE History course, however, it is recommended that you have an intermediate ability to read and write in English.